 U.S. Travel Warnings

 Tips for Student Travelers: An excellent website from the Department of State designed specifically for students who plan to travel and/or study abroad.
-Among other things, the site includes information about safety abroad and medical insurance for traveling abroad.

 A Primer on Situational Awareness: A great article on the varying degrees of awareness and understanding of safety and security while traveling abroad.